zulaica/erased-files-dot-biz/README.md

   - A series of scripts that processes and bundles the site into the `/build` directory suitable for deploying to production
 - `npm run stage`
   - Builds the site from the current branch and deploys to Github Pages (which is used as a staging server).
+- `npm run lint`
+  - A series of scripts that lint the source code.